 If malpractice is proven, a mark of ZERO may be awarded.
-If zero was awarded for malpractice, the student is required to complete the task or components of the task, to demonstrate completion of the outcomes.
+If zero is awarded for malpractice, the student is required to complete the task or components of the task, to demonstrate completion of the outcomes.

-In all situations involving malpractice, the Principal will be aware of the circumstances.
+In all situations involving malpractice, the Principal will be aware of the circumstances and the malpractice will be registered on the school's Sentral Malpractice Register.